Thangam (TV series): Plot

 Raja Ramachandra Raghunath (Vijayakumar), known as Ayyaa, is the head of the Ayyakudi village.
 Ayyaa has two wives, Naachiyar (Seema) and Subbulakshmi (Manju Bhargavi), with whom he has two sons and three daughters.

 Ayyaa's younger sister Mutharasi (Anuradha) is married to Kulasekharan (G.K.), the main antagonist and Naachiyar's elder brother.
 Mutharasi and Kulasekharan have two children, Jayachandran and Ilavanji (Kaveri).

 Ganga is married to Selvakannan (former: Krishna Kumar, present: Sai Kiran), a well-known and respected IAS district collector.
 Also an IAS graduate, Ganga works with her husband as a sub-collector.

-Kulasekharan hates Subbulakshmi because she shares her spouse with Naachiyar.
+Kulasekharan hates Subbulakshmi because she shares her spouse with Naachiyar (his sister).
 Ilavanji and her husband, Ayyaa's son Karthik, support him.
 Since Kulasekharan only wants Ayyaa to be Naachiyar's husband and no one else's, he tries to get rid of Subbulakshmi, Ganga, Ramaa, and Charu, and banish them from the village.
 He tries to kill Selvakannan, separate Ramaa and Jayachandran, and cheat Subbulakshmi into letting him out of jail.
 Some of his attempts succeed, while others fail miserably and end up backfiring.
 Naachiyar does not give in to Kulasekharan's wishes because she loves Subbulakshmi like her own sister.

 Selvakannan has an aunt, Rasammah, who lives with him and his parents.
 Rasammah has a niece named Manimegalai, whom she wanted Selvakannan to marry.
 Manimegalai also loves Selvakannan very much, but seeing his insistence on marrying Ganga and knowing Ganga to be a perfect person; she sacrifices her love for their happiness.
 However, Rasammah does not like that Ganga has married Selvakannan, and tries her best to poison Selvakannan's mother to try to compel Selvakannan to break his bond with Ganga.
 Eventually, she takes a liking to Ganga, and forgets about separating them.
 Karpagam initially gives in to Rasammah's talk, but she too begins to love and respect Ganga and her family.

 Ilavanji is a sensitive woman who does not like Subbulakshmi's family.
 She is always in support of her father, whom she loves very much.
 Slowly, she starts to get along with Subbulakshmi's family, but does not forget her hatred towards them.
 Ilavanji is jealous of Ramaa because Ramaa is married to her brother, and because everyone in the family, with the exception of her husband Karthik and Kulasekharan, loves Subbulakshmi's family.
 Ilavanji and Vadivu, who are both Ayyaa's daughters-in-law, never get along and always fight.
 In this matter, Ilavanji is supported by Mangai, who is friends with Ilavanji and Ganga, and is Vishwanathan's mother.
 On the other hand, Vadivu is a brilliant girl who loves Subbulakshmi's family.
 She always finds out about Ilavanji's mischief and makes their mother-in-law punish Ilavanji and Mangai.